sherlock-protocol/sherlock-v2-docs/audits/judging/dedicated-judge.md

 **Requirement**

-The lead judge must review all issues before the community judging period ends, with a target of assessing 100 issues per day.
+The dedicated judge must review all issues before the community judging period ends, with a target of assessing 100 issues per day.

 **Penalty**